rubinusp/byu-cs460-f2021/hw-app-layer/README.md

  13. Looking `tfo_echo.py`, what key differences are involved in programming a TFO connection (vs. a non-TFO TCP connection) from the perspective of the _client_.

+# Part 3 - SMTP

+This part is an exercise to help you understand SMTP.

+## Getting Started

+ 1. Start cougarnet.
+File `h2-s1.cfg` contains a configuration file that describes a network with two hosts, `a` and `b`, connected to switch `s1`.

+    Run the following command to create and start the network:

+    ```bash
+    cougarnet --display -w s1 h2-s1.cfg
+    ```

+ 2. Install swaks (Swiss Army Knife SMTP).
+Run the following to install swaks: describes a network with two hosts, `a` and `b`, connected to switch `s1`.

+    ```
+    sudo apt install swaks
+    ```

+ 3. Begin Packet Capture.
+Go to the open Wireshark window, click the "Capture Options" button (the gear icon).
+Select the `s1-a` interface for packet capture.

+ 4. Start a "debugging" SMTP server on host `b`:

+    ```bash
+    b$ sudo python3 -m smtpd -n --class DebuggingServer 0.0.0.0:25
+    ```

+    This Python SMTP server simply interacts with clients over SMTP and prints the messages it receives to standard output.

+ 5. Send a message.
+On host `a`, execute the following to send an email message from host `a` to host `b`:

+    ```
+    a$ swaks --server 127.0.0.1 --to joe@example.com
+    ```

+ 6. Send a message with attachment.
+On host `a`, execute the following to send an email message with an attachment from host `a` to host `b`:

+    ```
+    a$ swaks --server 127.0.0.1 --attach byu-y-mtn2.jpg --to joe@example.com
+    ```

+ 7. Follow TCP Streams.
+For the emails sent in #5 and #6, open the corresponding TCP stream by following the instructions below:

+    1. Find one of the frames that is part of the SMTP interaction.
+       Right-click on that frame and select "Follow", then "TCP Stream".
+Leave open the "Follow TCP Stream" window that is created.
+    2. Go back to the Wireshark capture window, and clear the display filter (should say "tcp.stream eq 1" or the like).
+Then go back to #1 for the next email.

+## Questions

+Consider each of the emails sent above when answering the following questions.
+Use the TCP stream windows to help you understand and answer the questions.

+ 1. With SMTP, who initiates the SMTP conversation - client or server?
+ 2. What command does the client use to introduce itself?
+ 3. What command does the client use to send the actual email headers and message body?
+ 4. How does the client indicate to the server that it is done sending the email message?
+ 5. What numerical response codes did the server return for the `MAIL FROM`, `RCPT TO`, `DATA`, and `QUIT` commands?
+ 6. Briefly describe the makeup of image attachment in the second email, as seen "on the wire".
+ 7. What must the server do to display the image properly?